· 3 min read

 Famous for Subs Since 1946

-The format's name is older than the war that is usually credited with it.
+The format's name is older than the war usually credited with it.
 The "submarine" label is often traced to the United States Navy submarine base at New London, Connecticut, but a printed Wilmington, Delaware, advertisement from 1940 uses the term before the country entered the Second World War.
-A rival New Jersey claim credits Dominic Conti, who is said to have named a "submarine roll" after seeing the recovered 1901 submarine Fenian Ram in the Paterson Museum around 1928.
+A rival New Jersey claim credits Dominic Conti, said to have named a "submarine roll" after seeing the recovered 1901 submarine Fenian Ram in the Paterson Museum around 1928.
 None of the naming stories is settled, and the sandwich plainly predates all of them.

 Read next